Intel Logo

 Intel Logo 1968-2006

 The debut emblem bore a stylized company name in lowercase characters.
 The font was clear, strict, even sans serif.
 Its key highlight is the drop-e.
 The letter fell out – it went beyond the lower border of the word “intel” and was located below “t” and “l.”
-The sign had a common line with them as if being their continuation.
-This emphasis was intentional to draw attention to the word “electronics,” which is meant by “e.”
+The sign had a common line with them as if it were their continuation.
+This emphasis was intentional to draw attention to the word “electronics,” which is meant by the letter “e”.
 Another feature of the logo is a large square instead of a dot above the “i.”
-The emblem was made in blue.
+The emblem is blue.

 2006 – 2020